aa452110/batdigest-swing-platform/swing-analysis/src/assets/hitting-models/README.md

 - **Bitrate:** 2-5 Mbps

 ## Adding Videos:
-1. Drop your .mp4 files into the appropriate subfolder
+1. Drop your .mp4 files into this folder
 2. Update `/src/modules/video/ReferenceVideos.tsx` with the video filenames
 3. Videos will appear in the Reference Videos list in the app